Business Taxes: An Overview Guide

 If you organized your firm as a limited liability company, or LLC, you have different options.
 If you own a single-member LLC, it defaults to what's called a disregarded entity, which means you file taxes as a sole proprietorship.
 If you own a multiple member LLC, that defaults to general partnership treatment, so you file a partnership tax return.
 For both types of LLCs, you can also formally elect taxation status as a C corp by filing Form 8832, Entity Classification Election, or as an S corp by filing Form 2553.

-Forms you'll need
+Business tax forms you'll need

-Sole proprietorships and general partnerships
+Sole proprietorship and general partnership tax forms

 - As a sole proprietorship or a disregarded single-member LLC, you only file Form 1040 and attach Schedule C: Profit or Loss From Business.